martindunford/Video_editing/README.md

 `sips -x 1280 1080 Charlize.jpg `

-Existing size: Ctrl click on image file name in Finder and is in the info section
+Existing size: Ctrl click on image file name in Finder and is in the info section or

+`sips -g pixelWidth -g pixelHeight bad_moon.jpg`

+So get a background image.
+Crop and extract a region with movie aspect ratio, e.g 1920x1280 (1.84) for iPhone Resize it (Python PIL module) to these dimensions (1920x1280)